DOROTHY ARMSTRONG

 Expand All

-Dr Armstrong is a historian of material culture with a special interest in the carpets of Asia and the roles they play in their places of production, consumption, and display.
-She uses Asian carpets to uncover hidden stories, and to bring a new perspective to more familiar histories.
+She investigates the biographies of historical and contemporary carpets and the roles they play in their places of production, consumption and display.
+She analyses the participation of these textiles in global history, and through both pre-colonial and post-colonial filters, to bring a new perspective to familiar histories.

 Featured publications